Daniel López (footballer, born 1992)

 Daniel 'Dani' López Albés (born 31 March 1992) is a Spanish professional footballer who plays as a midfielder.

 Club career

-Born in Barcelona, Catalonia, López made his senior debut with lowly CD Masnou in the 2010–11 season, in Tercera División.
+Born in Barcelona, Catalonia, López made his senior debut with lowly CD Masnou in the 2010–11 season, in the Tercera División.
 In July 2012, he joined Segunda División B club CF Fuenlabrada.

-López moved abroad in the following summer, signing for Doxa Katokopias FC in Cyprus.
-On 3 February 2014 he returned to his homeland, agreeing to a six-month loan contract at UD Almería B in the third level.
+López moved abroad the following summer, signing for Doxa Katokopias FC in Cyprus.
+On 3 February 2014 he returned to his homeland, agreeing to a five-month loan at third-tier UD Almería B.